quixio/quix-streams/README.md

 ### Key Concepts
 There are two primary objects:
 - `StreamingDataFrame` - a predefined declarative pipeline to process and transform incoming messages.
-- `Application` - to manage the Kafka-related setup & teardown and message lifecycle (consuming, committing).
-It processes each message with the dataframe you provide it.
+- `Application` - to manage the Kafka-related setup, teardown and message lifecycle (consuming, committing).
+It processes each message with the dataframe you provide for it to run.

 Under the hood, the `Application` will:
 - Consume and deserialize messages.